 Textbooks and other required course materials can be purchased from the online campus bookstore.
+However, our book is a free download..

 Course Requirements

 Any online course activities assigned to the course are performed within Canvas.

 Additional web sites and related web-based activities, if assigned, will be accessed through the course or through web links provided for web sites located outside the course.